 We will not use or disclose personal information collected by us for any purpose other than:

-♦ the purposes for which it was provided or secondary related purposes in circumstances where you would reasonably expect such use or disclosure; or
+♦ the purposes for which it was provided or secondary related purposes in circumstances where you would reasonably expect such use or disclosure;

-Additionally the Rules of Professional Conduct of the Financial Planning Association of Australia may require PFS to make certain information available for inspection by the Association on request to ensure ongoing compliance with mandatory professional standards.
+The Rules of Professional Conduct of the Financial Planning Association of Australia may require Profile to make certain information available for inspection by the Association on request to ensure ongoing compliance with mandatory professional standards.
 This may involve the disclosure of your personal information.

-The Corporations Act further requires PFS to maintain certain transaction records and make those records available for inspection by the Australian Securities and Investments Commission.
-Profile may also be required to provide certain personal information to third parties under the Anti-Money Laundering (AML) and Counter-Terrorism Financing Act (2006).
+The Corporations Act 2001 further requires Profile to maintain certain transaction records and make those records available for inspection by the Australian Securities and Investments Commission.
+Profile may also be required to provide certain personal information to third parties under the Anti-Money Laundering (AML) and Counter-Terrorism Financing Act (2006) and taxation legislation.

-Personal information may be disclosed to superannuation fund trustees, insurance providers, and product issuers for the purpose of giving effect to your financial plan and the recommendations made by us.
+Personal information may be disclosed to superannuation fund trustees, insurance providers, credit providers, brokers, and product issuers for the purpose of giving effect to your financial plan and the recommendations made by us.
 We do not disclose your personal information to credit reporting bodies.

 Access and correction